 After a recent period of underperformance, shares in Bluescope Steel (BSL, +21%) rebounded strongly in July.
 The shares have been under pressure in recent times due to excess steel production capacity in the region pressuring steel prices, which in turn is negative for BSL's exported and domestic steel sales from Port Kembla in NSW.
 However, these pressures are likely to drive change, specifically the potential for BSL to close or downsize their Port Kembla steel production, an option BSL didn't deny in a public release.
-Such a measure would significantly improve the profitability of the group, given BSL's Asian, iSelect (ISU, +22%) rose strongly after it announced the repayment of a loan from NIA (owner of health.com.au).
-This loan has been a cause for concern to the market for some time.
-In a three-way deal, Geelong-based private health insurance company, GMHBA acquired the health. com.au business, essentially paying a little over \$40m for the insurance clients of NIA.
-NIA in turn, used these monies toward repayment of the loan from ISU.
-For ISU, even though the \$42m fell slightly short of the value of the loan, it removed a key overhang from the stock.
-Importantly, GMHBA, will continue to market health.com. au product via ISU and will also add their main brand to the iSelect product offering.
-In this sense, it's a double win for ISU as they've been repaid and have expanded their current health insurance offering.
-ISU will soon hold approximately \$100m in net cash and we expect will use these monies toward a share buyback.
-We expect to hear more about capital management and dividends at the fullvear result.

-American and, to a lesser extent, NZ businesses hold quite strong industry positions.
+Such a measure would significantly in a public release.
+Such a measure would significantly improve the profitability of the group, given BSL's Asian, American and, to a lesser extent, NZ businesses hold quite strong industry positons.
 We expect an update from BSL on its long-term plans for its operations with the August full-year profit results.